 - clay-colored stools

-If you’re concerned you might have been exposed to HCV, talk to your doctor.
-They’ll run blood tests to diagnose hepatitis C. You don’t necessarily need to wait for symptoms to have a hepatitis C test.
-Contact your doctor if you fall into a high-risk group.
+If you’re concerned, you might have been exposed to HCV, talk to your doctor.
+They’ll run blood tests to determine if you have hepatitis C. You don’t necessarily need to wait for symptoms to have a hepatitis C test.
+Contact your doctor if you think you’re at a high risk for hepatitis C.

-If you’ve got acute hepatitis C, you may not need any medical treatment, as about 25 percent of patients resolve the infection on their own.
+If you have acute hepatitis C, there’s a chance that you may not need any medical treatment.
 Your doctor is likely to monitor your condition frequently by asking you to report new symptoms and measuring your liver function with blood tests.
 A normal immune system is often capable of fighting off the virus within a few months.

 Chronic hepatitis C needs to be treated to minimize or prevent liver damage.
 Antiviral medications help your body fight off HCV.
 Treatment for chronic hepatitis may last from six to nine months.
 During this time, you’ll have regular blood draws to monitor your condition.